 - During the first 2 weeks of the fellowship trainees take part in an intense “boot camp” focusing on learning the basics of sleep medicine, reviewing sleep studies, and seeing patients in the sleep medicine clinic.

-- One afternoon a week is dedicated for didactics to deepen trainee's basic knowledge of sleep neurobiology and sleep medicine and includes:
+- One morning a week is dedicated for didactics to deepen trainee's basic knowledge of sleep neurobiology and sleep medicine and includes:

 - Lectures presented by senior staff